Combinatorial constructions of generating functions of cylindric partitions with small profiles into unrestricted or distinct parts: Generating Functions of Cylindric Partitions With Profiles and

 \begin{proof} We will show that each cylindric partition $\lambda$ with profile $c=(1,1)$ corresponds to a unique pair of partitions $(\mu,\beta)$, where $\mu$ is an ordinary partition and $\beta$ is a partition with distinct odd parts.
 Conversely, we will show that each pair of partitions $(\mu,\beta)$ will correspond to a unique cylindric partition with profile $c=(1,1)$, where $\mu$ is an ordinary partition and $\beta$ is a partition into distinct odd parts.
 In this way, we will get the desired generating function for cylindric partitions with profile $c=(1,1)$.

 where $\lambda$, $\mu$, and $\beta$ are as described above.
+The first identity is the definition of $F_c(1,q)$.
 The second identity will be proven below.
 The third follows from the fact that $\mu$ and $\beta$ are independent, and the last one because unrestricted partitions and partitions into distinct odd parts have the displayed infinite product generating functions~\cite{TheBlueBook}.

 Let $\lambda$ be a cylindric partition with profile $c=(1,1)$.
 Then $\lambda$ has the following form:

 where $r-1 \leq s \leq r+1$.
 The last line is a repetition of the first one, and the parts are weakly decreasing from left to right and downward.